Skip to main content

 [Keynote]

 AI is transforming the fraud landscape, powering scams that are faster, more personalized and harder to detect.
 But it can also be a powerful line of defense.
-In this keynote, digital vigilance expert Ritesk Kotak explores the shifting foles of privacy, AI and cybersecurity in fraud.
+In this keynote, digital vigilance expert Ritesh Kotak explores the shifting roles of privacy, AI and cybersecurity in fraud.
 From hyper-personalized attacks to high-profile failures, he unpacks what could have been done better and how emerging strategies can tip the balance.

 • Privacy, AI and cybersecurity in modern fraud